jepusto/lmeInfo/README.md

 standardized mean difference effect size from a fitted multi-level model.
 The estimation methods follow Pustejovsky, Hedges, and Shadish (2014).
-A standardized mean difference effect size parameter can be defined the ratio of a linear combination of the model’s fixed effect parameters over the square root of a linear combination of the model’s variance components.
+A standardized mean difference effect size parameter can be defined as the ratio of a linear combination of the model’s fixed effect parameters over the square root of a linear combination of the model’s variance components.
 The `g_mlm()` function takes as inputs a fitted multi-level model and the vectors `p_const` and `r_const`, which define